SIDN/ietf-wg-rpp-charter/rpp-charter.md

 These specifications target at least level 2 of the Richardson Maturity Model, using HTTPS and JSON.

-In addition to use cases, scenarios, and extension mechanisms for domain name registration, the RPP WG considers features and extension mechanisms useful for other types of Internet registration areas (e.g. IP addresses and autonomous system numbers).

 The RPP WG considers functional equivalents of functionality from EPP for domain names, hosts and contacts ([RFC5730](https://datatracker.ietf.org/doc/html/rfc5730), [5731](https://datatracker.ietf.org/doc/html/rfc5731), [5732](https://datatracker.ietf.org/doc/html/rfc5732), and [5733](https://datatracker.ietf.org/doc/html/rfc5733)) and mappings for data objects, operations, commands and responses.

 New functionalities, not having any equivalents in EPP or [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml), may be defined for RPP.